Château du Francport

 The Château du Francport is an historic château in Choisy-au-Bac, Oise, Hauts-de-France, France.
 It was built in the 19th century.
 A photograph taken by Count Olympe Aguado is in the collection of the J. Paul Getty Museum in Los Angeles, California.

-Acquired by the Anglo-French Hotel Management Limited to turn it into a luxury hotel, the project fell through in 2009.
+According to photographer Edward O. Haars for the War Department, this building is where German emissaries were housed during the Armistice negotiations in November 1918 at the Forest of Compiègne.
+See photos attached with NARA source on the images.Acquired by the Anglo-French Hotel Management Limited to turn it into a luxury hotel, the project fell through in 2009.
 However, by 2014 it was owned by Terres de Kéops and run as a restaurant known as the Château des Bonshommes.